 Arts critic/jazz critic of the Chicago Tribune, where I cover jazz, gospel, blues, cabaret, world music and various cultural issues.
 I also write extended narrative stories on the arts.

 I have been covering music and the arts for the Chicago Tribune since 1977 and joined the staff in 1983.
 I'm producer-writer-narrator of the feature documentary film "Prisoner of Her Past," which is currently touring the world and is being broadcast nationally on PBS.
 I've written five books: "Portraits in Jazz" (2014); "Prisoner of Her Past" (2011, originally published as "The First and Final Nightmare of Sonia Reich"); "Let Freedom Swing: Collected Writings on Jazz, Blues and Gospel" (2010); "Jelly's Blues" (with William Gaines, 2003); and "Van Cliburn" (1993).
-I've won two Deems Taylor Awards from ASCAP (2002 and 1999); the Alumni Merit Award from Northwestern University's Alumni Association (2007); seven Peter Lisagor Awards from the Society of Professional Journalists (2010, 2008, 2005, 2003, two in 1999 and 1998); three Jones-Beck Awards from the Chicago Tribune (2001, 1999 and 1990); and the Excellence in Journalism Award from the Chicago Association of Black Journalists (1996).
+I've won two Deems Taylor Awards from ASCAP (2002 and 1999); the Alumni Merit Award from Northwestern University's Alumni Association (2007); seven Peter Lisagor Awards from the Society of Professional Journalists (2010, 2008, 2005, 2003, two in 1999 and 1998); four Jones-Beck Awards from the Chicago Tribune (2014, 2001, 1999 and 1990); and the Excellence in Journalism Award from the Chicago Association of Black Journalists (1996).
 I was named Chicago Journalist of the Year (2011) by the Chicago Journalists Association, which also has presented me with three Sarah Brown Boyden Awards (2012, 2010 and 2004).
 I've served on the jury for the Pulitzer Prize in Music four times, including the year the award was given to a jazz composition for the first time: 1997, for Wynton Marsalis' "Blood on the Fields."
 I'm married to Pam Becker, an editor at the Tribune.

 Listening to music and traveling the world.
 My assignments have taken me to many of the world's cultural capitals, including Havana, Moscow, London, Paris, Vienna, Munich, Warsaw, Prague, Montreal and Panama City.